s-handyside/mcp-server-atlassian-confluence/README.md

         }
         ```
 4. **Restart**: Close and reopen Claude Desktop.
-5. **Test**: Click the hammer icon, verify `get-ip-details` is listed, then ask: "What's my public IP?"
+5. **Test**: Click the hammer icon, verify `get-ip-details` is listed, then ask: "What's my public IP?" or "Get details for IP 8.8.8.8".

 ### Using with Cursor AI